Colorado wagon trains staging area along Missouri River courtesy of Time Life Books

 wagons on the trail courtesy of Time Life Books

 The first few days are exciting.
-Wagon trains traveled about 10-15 miles a day and after a long day on the trail, the wagons would circle for the protection of people and livestock.
+Colorado wagon trains traveled about 10-15 miles a day and after a long day on the trail, the wagons would circle for the protection of people and livestock.

 Scouts would ride ahead at night and check out the trail, seeing whether the water holes ahead hadn't dried out or if possibly trouble was nearby.